charleyedward/event-notified-etl/README.md

 Event notified ETL is an excellent alternative in such cases, with following key benefits :

 1. Low level of coupling between data sources, data processes and consumers, and therefore better evolvability.
-Allows you to introduce new sources, consumers and data processing logic without significant changes to the existing ones.
+It allows you to introduce new sources, consumers and data processing logic without significant changes to the existing ones.

 2. Events become natural interfaces and helps break up the long ETL pipelines within the domain boundaries.
-This helps to reason, build and explain individual pipeline segments with good alignment to these boundaries and reduces the complexity and difficulty in maintaining long chain of ETL pipelines typically associated with batch systems.
+This helps to reason, build and explain individual pipeline segments with good alignment to these boundaries and reduces the complexity and difficulty in maintaining long chain of ETL pipelines typically associated with traditional batch systems.

 ### Challenges and solutions